DarioSamo/sm64rt-legacy-renderer/README.md

 * Windows SDK 10.0.19041.0 or newer

 ## Building
-* Clone this repository with submodules recursively to clone all the required dependencies such as NVIDIA DLSS and others.
+* Clone this repository with submodules recursively to clone all the required dependencies such as NVIDIA DLSS, Intel XeSS and others.
 * Open **src/RT64.sln** in **Visual Studio Community 2019** and build the solution.

 ## Screenshot